 Time is a healer so give it time.
 The more you do to get over it the shorter the healing time needed.
 So don’t wallow in the hurt, look forward and give yourself time.
 It won’t pass in a day.

 It goes without saying, but have a chat with somebody, or even a professional to help you get understanding.
 Chatting about it helps the healing process.
 Its amazing that by simply opening up and chatting about what happened can be such a remedy to the hurting inside, Its as if it starts to fall off.

 There is alot more I could add but remember you are one of a kind and no lesser than anybody else.
-We don’t always know why people do nasty things, but know that God loves you no matter what and I’m sure you’ll find a few people who do aswell.
+We don’t always know why people do nasty things.
 If you have any questions or topics you would like discussed further just let me know.
-Stay blessed and keep your head up.
+Chat to you later and keep your head up.